Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Visit the NYS Contact Tracing Initiative Webpage to apply to be part of the Contact Tracing Team.

-WHITE PLAINS IS OPEN FOR BUSINESS WITH SAFETY MEASURES IN PLACE
+WHITE PLAINS IS OPEN FOR BUSINESS WITH COVID-19 SAFETY MEASURES IN PLACE

 White Plains is in Phase 4 of NY Forward Reopening Plan .
-New Yorkers are still required to wear face masks and practice social distancing of six feet in public.
+When in public, anyone over 2 years of age is required to wear a face mask and practice social distancing of at least six feet.

 All City of White Plains Departments are open with COVID rules in effect